CESP-ExpHer/GCPBayes-Pipeline/2/README.md

   - Histogram and Bar Plots

 A user could run the “code_analysis_D_gcpbayes_input_ggplot.R” script and obtain an overview about distribution of genes with different number of SNPs.
 We designed two different overviews for a user as follow:
-a.
-A histogram (based on number of SNPs available for each gene) for all genes.
+- A histogram (based on number of SNPs available for each gene) for all genes.
 For example, the histogram for GCPBayes input file for BCAC and OCAC GWAS data (used in our study) while the pipeline run without LD clumping step is shown:

 </br>
 <kbd> <img src="Images/gcpbayes_input_1.JPG"/> </kbd>
 <br></br>

-b.
-Based on our experience, in a GWAS data, most of the genes contain a number of SNPs less than 50 (due to our practical experience with various GWAS datasets, especially when working with only protein-coding genes).
+- Based on our experience, in a GWAS data, most of the genes contain a number of SNPs less than 50 (due to our practical experience with various GWAS datasets, especially when working with only protein-coding genes).
 Therefore, in order to have a deeper overview, a user could define a threshold value (Default = 50) to have a plot with a more detailed view (bar plot) to see the number of genes with SNPs less than the threshold value, as well as a histogram for genes in which the number of SNPs are more than the threshold value.
 For instance, two plots for GCPBayes input file for BCAC and OCAC GWAS data (used in our study) while the pipeline run without LD clumping step are shown:

 </br>
 <kbd> <img src="Images/gcpbayes_input_2.JPG"/> </kbd>